 Which is an example of how you can use paste to concatenate strings in R to build complex formats.
 R collapse allows you to speed up the string manipulation process.

 Shortcuts – paste vs. paste0 functions

 The default value of sep is a blank space.
-Since reducing a vector to a string without any separating space is a common use case, a shorthand version of the function has been developed.
-The paste0 function has a zero length space as it’s default value for sep.
+Since reducing a vector to a string value without any separating space is a common use case, a shorthand version of the function sequence has been developed.
+The paste0 function has a zero length space as it’s default value for separator.
 In effect, using paste0 is the same as declaring:

 For more information about handy functions for cleaning up data, check out our functions reference.

 This page covers concatenating strings in R using r paste, r collapse, r paste0